nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Contribution
       A change to the codebase sent to a remote :term:`repository <Repository>` for inclusion.

+   Core
+      Subsets of :term:`domains <Domain>`.
+      Most memory and peripherals can be flexibly allocated to cores at compile time.

    Cortex Microcontroller Software Interface Standard (CMSIS)
       A vendor-independent hardware abstraction layer for the Cortex-M processor series that defines generic tool interfaces.

    Cortex-M Security Extensions (CMSE)
       A group term for different security extensions for the Arm Cortex-M33 processor.
       In the |NCS|, this term is used in the context of `ARM TrustZone`_ and :ref:`app_boards_spe_nspe` (:term:`Non-Secure Processing Environment (NSPE)` and :term:`Secure Processing Environment (SPE)`).

+   CRACEN
+      A hardware cryptographic engine within nRF54H devices.

    Data Terminal Ready (DTR)
       A control signal in RS-232 serial communications transmitted from data terminal equipment, such as a computer, to data communication equipment.